Genusbiz/docs/developers/installation-and-configuration/archive/install-genus-desktop-clients-silently-for-your-users.md

 **[Virtdir]** is a part of an URL describing a virtual directory, eg _**somedir**_ in _"myserver.mydomain.com/**somedir**/_

-**[{DATASET-GUID}]** is an identifier for a dataset in your Genus Server installation, and used as a part of a directory name to ensure unique directory naming if your environment contains or is extended to multiple Genus App Services datasets.
+**[{DATASET-GUID}]** is an identifier for a dataset in your Genus Server installation, and used as a part of a directory name to ensure unique directory naming if your environment contains or is extended to multiple Genus Services datasets.